danemacmillan/vagrantshell/README.md

 ## Provisioning

-1. Copy any post-provision scripts or SQL dumps into `post-provision`.
+1. Copy any post-provision scripts or SQL dumps into `vagrantshell/post-provision`.
 These will be files used to build the actual project you want to develop.
 Without these, the vagrantshell will just be a hosting environment ready to start new projects.
 If there none, this step can be ignored.